surgiie/project-cli/README.md

 project new:status "Done"
 ```

-Consider keeping this limitted to 3-5 statuses or however many statuses your screen/terminal size can render without impacting the board render from breaking to new lines.
+**Tip** For best render experience, consider keeping this to 3-5 statuses or however many statuses your screen/terminal size can render, 3-4 is best and too many would eventually cause rendering issues for the board.

 **Note**  You should create these order you wish to display them in board from left to right as the order of your board columns will be by `created_at` by default.